Wild Field Trips

 - What is your cancellation policy?

-- Do you offer offsite educational programs?
+- Do you have any offsite programs?

 Note: These rates are for private, public, and homeschool students only, pre-k through 12th grade.
 For all other types of groups, please see Group Tours.

 As the entire tour is outside, please ensure that students are dressed appropriately for the weather.
 Students may also wish to bring water bottles, especially in hot weather.

 Jungle in a BoxAny public school teacher can check out this awesome classroom resource from the Alamance County Public Library.
 The Animal Park’s Jungle in a Box is full of materials for teachers, including sample lesson plans, hands-on items, and biofacts to introduce or reinforce your Wild Field Trip experience.

 Upon submitting the form SUCCESSFULLY, you will be redirected to a confirmation page!
 If you don't see the confirmation page and have a copy of your form in your email, then we did not receive the form.
 Please check all required field above!

 Need to Know Before You Go